jamesgurung/timetable-calendar-generator/README.md

 1. Open a command line and run one of the following commands:
     1. `dotnet makecal.dll --csv` to generate comma-separated (.csv) calendar files
     1. `dotnet makecal.dll --ical` to generate iCalendar (.ics) files
-    1. `dotnet makecal.dll --google` to directly upload timetables to Google Workspace calendars
+    1. `dotnet makecal.dll --google` to directly sync timetables to Google Workspace calendars
-    1. `dotnet makecal.dll --microsoft` to directly upload timetables to Microsoft 365 calendars
+    1. `dotnet makecal.dll --microsoft` to directly sync timetables to Microsoft 365 calendars

 ### Input files